vmware-archive/read-me-first/Authorizing-Personal-Access-Token.md

 [Authorizing a Personal Access Token](https://help.github.com/articles/authorizing-a-personal-access-token-for-use-with-a-saml-single-sign-on-organization/)

-If you have any questions or concerns, please reach out to ask@pivotal.io
+If you have any questions or concerns, please reach out to the admin team by filing an ask ticket.